react-cosmos/react-cosmos/README.md

-Include `fresh-bundle.js` if you already have the [external dependencies](https://github.com/skidding/fresh/blob/master/package.json#L8) included in your project or `fresh-bundle-with-dependencies.js` if to include them as well.
+Include `fresh-bundle.js` if you already have the [external dependencies](https://github.com/skidding/fresh/blob/master/package.json#L8) included in your project or `fresh-bundle-with-dependencies.js` to include them as well.

 ```js